rjaym/simple-provisioner.yml/readme.md

 ## Motivation

-I want to use ansible-playbook on a host that is specified in a hosts file, but has yet to be provisioned.
+I want to provision/configure new hosts using hosts file details alone, and magically continue my playbook.

 ## Goals